Akashi Kaikyo Bridge 明石海峡大橋

-The bridge is a publically accessible highway and a vital part of the Kobe-Awaji-Naruto Expressway.
-The Bridge Exhbition Center and Maiko Marine Promenade are located a short walk from Maiko Station on the JR Sanyo Line.
+The bridge is a publicly accessible highway and a vital part of the Kobe-Awaji-Naruto Expressway.
+The Bridge Exhibition Center and Maiko Marine Promenade are located a short walk from Maiko Station on the JR Sanyo Line.

 Beneath the bridge from the Kobe side, you can access the Maiko Marine Promenade, which affords views of the interior of the colossal bridge, as well as the Akashi Strait and Osaka Bay.

-For a more exclusive all-access pass to the bridge, consider one of the guided tours by a company called Bridge World.
+For a more exclusive all-access pass to the bridge, consider one of the guided tours by a company a company called Honshu-Shikoku Bridge Expressway Company.
 These tours enable you to climb to the top of the bridge's 300-meter tall towers and give access to areas of the bridge usually restricted to the public.

-The bridge has around 1,800 lights that are used for illumination for national holidays and other events, creating a spectacular light show that can be seen from across the bay.
+The bridge has around 1,600 lights that are used to illuminate it year-round, creating a spectacular light show that can be seen from across the bay.

 The Akashi Kaikyo Bridge replaced a ferry service that used to connect the city of Kobe and the island of Awaji across the Akashi Strait.
 The ferry service was vulnerable to the frequent storms that plague the strait and as a result construction on the bridge began in the late 1980s.